What is the M367 Pill?

 M367 Imprint

-Here’s a table providing information about M367, including its typical dose, condition for use, color, shape, and imprint:
+Here’s a table about M367, including its typical dose, condition for use, color, shape, and imprint:

 Why is M367 Pill Prescribed?

-Somebody should not use extended-release (long-acting) Hydrocodone capsules or tablets to treat pain that can be controlled with as-needed medication.
+Some should not use extended-release (long-acting) Hydrocodone tablets to treat pain that can be controlled with as-needed medication.
 Hydrocodone belongs to the class of opiate (narcotic) analgesics.
 It works by altering how the brain and nervous system react to pain.

 How Does M367 White Oval Pill Work?